younessassassi/conference-manager/README.md

 Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

 Problem Solution:
-This is an example of two inequality filters which are not allowed.
+This is an example of inequality filters (non-workshop sessions and before 7 pm) applied to two fields within the same query.
+Inequality filters can only be applied to one field within the same query.

-The way I would address this issue is by using a range of hours before 7pm or a list of session types that does not include the session type in question which allow me to use the IN query.
+The way I would address this issue is by first getting all sessions that are not of type worshop using one inequality filter, sort the results by time, then remove the sessions that are after 7pm.

 # Setup Instructions